Unfortunately, corporations never make great VPNs

 ☑ Secure encryption and features

 The essence of a great VPN is security.
 It comes in many forms like the type of encryption, additional features, and reliability.
 And like most of the services out there, Avira is packed with some really good stuff.

 - AES 256-bit encryption method.
-Advanced encryption standard is a subset of ciphers, an algorithm that define the process of the data encryption.
-Governments, NASA, and cybersecurity firms all use it, so it’s wildly secure.
+Advanced encryption standard is a subset of ciphers, an algorithm that defines the process of data encryption.
+NASA, and cybersecurity firms all use it, so it’s wildly secure.
 We won’t say it’s unhackable, but it would be an incredibly complicated task

 - Encryption Protocols OpenVPN, IPSec, and ikev2.
 If you want the highest level of safety and speed, OpenVPN is what you should use.
-However, yu cannot change between ports and UDP/TCP
+However, you cannot change between ports and UDP/TCP

 - Kill switch is an automatic connection cutter in case of system failure.
 It lets you sleep peacefully at night, even if the PC is switched on.